 - We love shortcuts.
-We use a store-bought green enchilada sauce, and for the chicken, if you don’t already have some cooked at home, you can use a store-bought rotisserie chicken.
+Use a store-bought green enchilada sauce and for the chicken, you can use a store-bought rotisserie chicken.
 Couldn’t be easier!

 The best part about this green chicken enchilada casserole is that you don’t need a ton of ingredients to make it.
 I love using rotisserie chicken or leftover shredded chicken for convenience.
 Then the rest of the ingredients are just fridge and pantry staples!

 Find the full printable recipe with specific measurements below.